Vietnam: Merger Control

 Calculation of jurisdictional thresholds

 ‘Assets’ in this test refer to assets in the Vietnamese market of each party in the anticipated merger or, where such party belongs to a group of affiliated undertakings, the total assets in the Vietnamese market of the whole group.
-By taking the group’s assets into account, this test would in effect nullify any attempt to circumvent the filing requirement by simply establishing a special purpose vehicle to acquire a target business.
+By taking the group’s assets into account, this test in effect nullifies any attempt to circumvent the filing requirement by simply establishing a special purpose vehicle to acquire a target business.

 The asset test is applied in a non-discriminatory way; that is, assets of the entire corporate group on the Vietnamese market will be taken into account irrespective of whether other member undertakings have relation to the target business or whether they are offshore.